 Pattern: Build a State Machine by memorizing where you are in the process.

-We may track process state using a State Indicator.
+We may track process state using a State Indicator and save it to the Cross-Context Memory.
 A simple State Indicator consists of a Starter Symbol and a descriptive keyword.
 A more complicated one could span over many lines and contain structured information.
 This enables resilient restarts from any point without losing that context.
 The process of course needs to include steps to adapt the State Indicator.

 🧰 StateMachine as a Tool